MeltedCheese311/NParser/README.md

 var result2 = await parser.ParseAsync(url);
 ```

-An example when you need to use other parsers inside the parser:
+A real example when you need to use other parsers inside the parser:
 ```c#
 public class TobaccoParser : Parser<IEnumerable<Store>>
 {